Kyokushin: Netherlands

 Kyokushin was introduced to Netherlands by Jon Bluming and Kenji Kurosaki.
 On January 2, 1962, Jon Bluming, on behalf of Masutatsu Oyama, creates the first European karate association, called the NKA (Netherlands Karate Association).
 Under his leadership, the new school quickly gained strength and popularity.
 In the late 1970s, Jon Bluming leaves the leadership of the organization to his students, and he himself creates a new organization, Kyokushin Budokai Karate.

 Kyokushin is integral part of Dutch martial arts scene, as it laid foundation for "Dutch-style Kickboxing", advocated by entities like Mejiro Gym and Chakuriki Gym.

 Germany

 There are various associations at national level in Germany today, including the KKD (Kyokushinkai Karate Germany) and the DKO (German Kyokushin Organization) and the IKOK-D (International Karate Organization Kyokushinkaikan Germany).
 These are not automatically in the IKO1 on an international level, so the IKOK-D is in the IKO1 (Kyokushinkaikan Honbu) and the DKO in the WKO/IKO2 (Midori).

-Switzerland
+Nepal

-Switzerland is significant for being the homeland of Andy Hug, regarded as one of the best Kyokushin fighters of all time.
+Daman Basnet is the founder chairman of Nepal.